lilaq-project/lilaq-project.github.io/docs/tutorials/02-cycles.md

 )
 ```

-For full control you can pass an array of content-transforming functions:
+For full control we can pass an array of content-transforming functions:
 ```example
 #lq.diagram(
   cycle: (